facebookarchive/augmented-traffic-control/README.md

 ## Requirements

-Most requirements are handled automatically by [pip](https://pip.pypa.io), the packaging system used by ATC, and each `ATC` package may have different requirements and the README.md files of the respective packages should be checked for more details.
-Anyhow, some requirements apply to the overall codebase:

-* Python 2.7+
-* Django 1.7+
+Running ATC only requires downloading the ATC binaries onto a linux box and running them.

+Compiling ATC from source requires a [working Go compiler](https://golang.org/doc/install) and [go environment](https://golang.org/doc/code.html).

 ## Installing ATC

-The fact that `ATC` is splitted in multiple packages allows for multiple deployment scenarii.
+The fact that `ATC` is split in multiple packages allows for multiple deployment scenarios.
 However, deploying all the packages on the same host is the simplest and most likely fitting most use cases.

 To get more details on how to install/configure each packages, please refer to the packages' respective READMEs.